SteveBarnett/Remixing/_includes/themes/2026/july.md

 - **Vocation**
     - **Focus: "Grips and tools"**
         - → Blog post on annotations work
+        - → AI Literacy ... thing.
+With a little lols.
         - ✔ ~~Gather some old pages into a streamlined new set.
 [Resist with Realism](/thinking/resist-with-realism/)~~
             - ~~Careful of "my take" vs "useful take".~~
             - ~~Consider recent and current applications to test usability~~